AGPT registrar training handbook

 In a rural area where there may be limited access to alternative medical care, the training site may consider a policy of allowing you to treat staff, with appropriate supervisory oversight, after considering the risks, benefits and alternatives.
 Your training stage should also be taken into account and the situation should be discussed with you.

-In the rare event of an emergency requiring you or your supervisor to provide emergency treatment to the other, the incident should be disclosed to the local ME (if consent given).
-You must formally debrief the emergency with other supervisors in the training site or with your local ME.
+In the rare event of an emergency requiring you or your supervisor to provide emergency treatment to the other, you should debrief (once you’ve obtained appropriate consent) with other supervisors in the training site or your local ME as soon as possible afterwards to ensure you’re adequately supported.
+An adverse event form may need to be completed.

 TIP